Sastik/Basic-NodeJS-Tutorial/README.md

           name("sastik kumar das");

    # 📌 NodeJs core Module 🐱‍🚀:
-   consider mudules to be the same as javascript librarries.
+   Consider mudules to be the same as javascript librarries.
 A set of functions you wnat to include in your application.

    Nodejs has set of built-in Modules which you can use without any further installation.
   # 📌 NodeJs web server 🐱‍🚀:
-  to  access web pages of any webapplication ,we need a web server.the web server will handle all the http requests for the web application.
+  To  access web pages of any webapplication ,we need a web server.the web server will handle all the http requests for the web application.

   e.g -- IIS is a web server for ASP.NET web applications and Apache is a web server for PHP or java Web applications.